tjmichelin/feg-utils/Tutorials/configure-openvpn-ubuntu.md

 ## Step 5: Verify the VPN Connection

-To ensure your VPN connection is active and functioning correctly:
+To ensure your VPN connection is active and functioning correctly, try accessing UNESP's Intranet.

-1. Visit an IP-checking website (e.g., `https://whatismyipaddress.com/`) to confirm your public IP address reflects the VPN server's location.
-2. If you encounter any issues, double-check your VPN settings or consult your VPN provider's support resources.
+If you can normally get access to this system, your configuration is correct.
+Otherwise, there might be some configuration issue.
+Double-check your VPN settings or check if your access to the vpn is allowed by the institution.

-By following these steps, you should be able to connect to an OpenVPN server using Ubuntu 24.04's Network Manager.
+By following these steps, you should be able to connect to UNESP's OpenVPN server using Ubuntu 24.04's Network Manager.